 A film by an activist for activists.

 The film starts by explaining the nebulous power of the City of London, why we were there and what we were protesting for.
 This has not altered in all three drafts of the film

-100% consensus with a centralised GA system should never be attempted again as it guarantees a stunted success.
+100% consensus with a centralized GA system should never be attempted again as it guarantees a stunted success.

-Although Occupy London was essentially an important public relations tool about economic injustice (the 99% vs 1%) it fell short of being able to demand change by virtue of it’s power.
-I opine that the idealism embedded in the use of the consensus model prohibits any chances of achieving, at least some, comprehensive wins.
+Although Occupy London was essentially an important public relations manifestation about economic injustice (the 99% vs 1%) it fell short of being able to demand change by virtue of it’s power.
+The film proposes hat the idealism embedded in the use of the consensus model prohibits any chances of achieving, at least some, comprehensive wins.
 Activists have grown a bit to used to losing.

 One does not need consensus of any kind to ensure horizontality.

 The lesson we learnt through the Occupy London experience are still being discussed in workshops on activism currently.
 The academic study of social movements uses the Occupy movement as a staple example.
 Occupy did achieve a shift in consciousness within social change circles, that is starting to make its mark now.
 Many businesses and co-ops are embracing the challenges of horizontality in an effort to lead by example in radical democratic manifestations.